 “Your clients cannot see you distressed, because they gauge what’s happening behind the scenes from your body language,” she adds.

-A perfectionist whose job it is to “fix,” Sakyi notes that planning events is a delicate mandate; much like motherhood.
+A perfectionist whose job it is to “fix,” Sakyi notes that planning events are a delicate mandate; much like motherhood.
 It’s a delicate balance between “standing your ground,” in the management of adults, and “sweet-talking clients into what is best for the party.”

 And does she always get her way?